Learning the climate of dynamical systems with state-space systems: Introduction

 On the surface, the density forecasting task may seem more complex because the prediction space is of much higher dimension.
 However, as was noted in \cite{pathak:chaos}, it is possible for a system to fail at the point forecasting task, yet still succeed in reproducing the climate.
 In our work, we give a rigorous mathematical proof to substantiate this observation.
 We present a first result for the {\bfi error of density forecasts} using state-space systems, showing that under appropriate conditions, the density forecasting task is stable at arbitrarily long time horizons even in the presence of Lyapunov-type chaos.
 Under these conditions, {\bfi the sensitivity to initial conditions inherent to chaos does not carry over to density forecasts.}

 We briefly discuss the theoretical notions that lead to this result.
 Under reasonable conditions on the space on which the dynamical system evolves (compactness and metrizability), the system is guaranteed to possess a stationary probability distribution -- indeed it may have many.
 In many cases, however, one arises as the `natural' distribution \cite{newman2025attractingmeasures}.
-In particular, we will consider {\bfi physical} and {\bfi attracting} measures, which possess different naturalness properties characteristic of SRB measures (discussed in greater detail later on).
-Such measures characterize the long-term statistical behavior of most trajectories of the system in various ways.
+In particular, in Theorem \ref{thm:transport_of_measures_with_state_space_system_bound}, our main result, we assume that the underlying system possesses a {\bfi physical} or {\bfi attracting} measures.
+These measures have different naturalness properties characteristic of SRB measures (discussed in greater detail later on) and characterize the long-term statistical behavior of most trajectories of the system in various ways.
 Accordingly, we will say that a state-space system can {\bfi learn the climate} of the underlying dynamical system if it is able to reproduce the natural distribution of the system.
 Several stability notions exist in dynamical systems theory.
-We focus on {\bfi structural stability}, which, in our context, implies stability of the natural measures described above under perturbations of the dynamical system map.
+We assume {\bfi structural stability} of the underlying system, which, in our context, implies stability of the natural measures described above under perturbations of the dynamical system map.

 Our main result shows that when the underlying system is structurally stable and possesses a measure that is mixing or attracting, density predictions from a sufficiently regular initial probability distribution by a (well-trained) proxy system will remain close to the ground-truth distribution: {\bfi density forecasts satisfy a time-uniform error bound.} In the case of physical or ergodic measures, we derive a similar error bound, but in a Ces\`{a}ro sense.
 On the space of probability measures, a dynamical system acts as the restriction of its associated Perron-Frobenius operator to this space \cite{lasota2013chaos}.
 As we will see in the proofs, the time-uniform bound follows from the fact that mixing and attracting measures are asymptotically stable fixed points of the Perron-Frobenius operator acting on a subset of the space of measures.
 By contrast, we show that omitting the hypothesis of such natural measures leaves us with a bound on prediction errors that grows exponentially, as in the point prediction task.
 The proofs for this bound make use of a theory of Lyapunov exponents on metric spaces applied to the weak topology on the space of probability measures \cite{Kifer_1983}.
 Thus, we see that what ultimately distinguishes point forecasts from density forecasts is the existence of natural measures that introduce stability in the way the dynamical system acts on the space of measures.